JonAmparo/Forum-Blog/README.md

 # Forum Blog

-This is a forum/blog that allows users to sign in, edit their profile, register to the website, and post on a forum where everything that created, updated, and deleted will be store in a database using SQL.
+This is a forum/blog that allows users to sign in, edit their profile, register to the website, and post on a forum where everything that created, updated, and deleted.

 # What I Learned